Sahilnenwani/Sahilnenwani/README.md

 ---

-💡 Always open to learning, collaborating, and tackling interesting problems—whether it’s **backend, frontend, infrastructure, or AI**.
-If it’s challenging, I’m probably interested in it.
+💡 I’m always open to collaborating on challenging projects, whether it’s **backend development with distributed systems, AWS infrastructure, or AI-driven applications**.